MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-plan.md

 ## Prepare for launch

-To help you make sure you’ve taken all the proper planning steps and are ready to launch your MyAnalytics Habit Change Program, use the following checklist:
+To help you make sure you’ve taken all the proper planning steps and are ready to launch your MyAnalytics Team Behavior Change Program, use the following checklist:

 	Executive sponsor briefed and on board